 ECHO MOLST + ECHO eMOLST is open to physicians, nurse practitioners, physician assistants and anyone involved in the MOLST process – clinics are open to all!

 Participants will connect through the Zoom video conferencing platform.
-For more information, contact Meg.Greco@Excellus.com.
+For more information or to sign up, contact Meg.Greco@Excellus.com.

 Session 1: MOLST: A Key Pillar of Palliative Care

 Session 2: More Than a From – It’s a Process